Beast Machines: Transformers: Toys

-The Hasbro toys for Beast Machines are infamous for the fact that many bear little resemblance to the characters on the show, in both shape and color.
-They were also scaled out of proportion to each other.
-The reason for this was that although basic concept sketches were made of the major characters, the show creators and toy creators developed the characters independently from that point in the first year.
-After the first year of toys was released, a number of slightly more show-accurate toys were released.
+The Hasbro toys for Beast Machines gained notoriety for bearing little resemblance to the show's characters, both in shape and color.
+Additionally, they were disproportionately scaled.
+The discrepancy arose because the show creators and toy creators developed the characters independently in the first year, leading to the release of slightly more show-accrue.

 Many of the characters created as toys never made it on the television series, although some did appear in the comic books.
 Oddly, the transforming plant Botanica from the television series was not made into a toy for any of the related toy lines.

 Another characteristic of this toy line was its packaging.
 Unlike other Transformers lines, wherein each toy had a photo or illustration of themselves on the front of the packaging, almost all Beast Machines packages had an illustration of Cheetor on the front – regardless of character or faction.
 The one exception was Nightscream.

 The toys released in the Beast Wars Returns (a release of Beast Machines in Japan) toy line by Takara were recolored to more closely resemble the show colors.
 Molds from the drones in the Vehicon Army, which bore more resemblance to the Vehicon Generals, were recolored and used as the Vehicon Generals instead in the Beast Wars Returns toy line.

 A line of simple McDonald's Beast Machines toys was sold which did look more like the show characters, and this line was recolored for release in other countries by other fast-food restaurants.

 Non-show groups

-A number toy sub-groups didn't make it into the animated series, but had small stories on their toy boxes.
+A number of toy sub-groups didn't make it into the animated series, but had small stories on their toy boxes.